crcdng/p5_bitalino_helper/README.md

 }
 ```

-Sometimes, you get an error message like this one: `Error opening serial port /dev/cu.BITalino-DevB: Port busy`.
+Sometimes, you get an error message like this one: `Bitalino: Could not open a connection to the BITalino at port: ...`.
 First wait a second and restart the sketch.
 If the message persists, double check the port and the Bluetooth connection to your BITalino.

 See `VERSIONS.md` for more info about the roadmap and planned features.